 What pages are attracting visitors?

 The “All Pages” window (Behavior/Site Content/All Pages) tells which pages are the most popular on your website.
-The results my surprise you.
+The results may surprise you.
 Armed with this information you will be able to better tailor your content according to the preferences of the target audience.

 How much time was spent on a page and did the visitor take action?

 These stats are known as “Time on Page” and “Bounce Rate” (Behavior/Site Content/All Pages).
 They are two different statistics but are inherently related.
 The first tells how long a visitor stayed on the page while the other tells whether they left without taking action.
-The more time a visitors stays on a page the more likely they are to be converted.
+The more time visitors stay on a page the more likely they are to be converted.
 On the other hand, a high bounce rate is indicative of a missed opportunity.

 There is obviously much more informative data that can be gathered from the analytics dashboard.
 Whatever time that is spent analyzing data from Google Analytics is well spent and will be helpful in more effective marketing.